A3Bagged/Creality-K1/Led Bars/README.md

   - 4x M3x10 screws
   - Optional: Soldering iron.

-> [!NOTE]
-> If you're using a WB2812B 12v strip use a 24 to 12v converter instead.
+:warning: If you're using a WB2812B 12v strip use a 24 to 12v converter instead.

 # Installation.